 Notes

-You can eat the ginger and roselle that you strain out of the syrup since they are essentially candied!
-Add them to salads or serve alongside your favorite cheese.
+- You can eat the ginger and roselle that you strain out of the syrup since they are essentially candied!
+Just pick out the cinnamon stick and anise.
+You can add the candied ginger and roselle to salads or serve alongside your favorite cheese.

 - Prep Time: 15 minutes